 It’s located opposite the Institut du Monde Arabe and is the ideal spot for a sundowner.
 Simply bring some cheese, wine and music and watch the tourist boats pass by while you have a chilled and oh-so-French evening on your own.
 It’s the best!

 16 – Sail an Electric Boat Along the Parisian Canals

 Recommended by: Norbert, France Bucket List

-Everybody knows about the boat cruises along the Seine River, but if you are looking for unusual things to do in Paris, head to Canal de l’Ourcq for a fun day in the water.
+Everybody knows about the boat cruises along the Seine River, but if you’re looking for unusual things to do in Paris, head to Canal de l’Ourcq for a fun day on the water.

-Marin d’Eau Douce is a local company proposing electric self-drive boats for 5, 7 or 11 people.
-The boats are so easy to sail that there’s no need for a license, only a sense of adventure is necessary.
+Marin d’Eau Douce is a local company that rents electric self-drive boats for 5, 7 or 11 people.
+The boats are easy to sail so there’s no need for a license.
+Only a sense of adventure is necessary!

 17 – Have a Seat in the Arènes de Lutèce

 Located near Monge in the 5th arrondissement, Arènes de Lutèce is a Gallo-Roman arena dating from the first century AD.
 It was once an amphitheatre that could seat up to 17,000 spectators.

 This former Gallo-Roman amphitheatre lies at the centre of a small public park, with grassy slopes, flowering plants, and lots of trees.
 Locals love this place since it offers the opportunity to picnic on the beautiful historically important grounds – and to stroll and wander through the gardens.